 Tartu town is situated in Southern Estonia, and driving distance from Valters hometown Alūksne is only 140 km.
 The road took us through scenic countryside covered with sleepy villages and beautiful pine forests.

-Estonias most enjoyable aspect lies within its extensive and diverse landscape.
-You will find magical forests, untouched boglands, graceful waterfalls and amazing National Parks.
+Estonias most enjoyable aspect lies within its vast and diverse landscape.
+You will find magical forests, untouched boglands, graceful waterfalls and fantastic National Parks.

 If you are travelling by car from Tallinn, like most visitors, and have a day or two to spare, make sure to stop at Jägala waterfall, Aegviidu-Kõrvemaa nature reserve or Endla nature reserve.
 Breath in the fresh air, let nature be your medicine and inspiration.
 Feel the soft grass underneath your feet and connect to the world around.

 Not too far from the Latvian-Estonian border was Estonias highest peak–Suur Munamägi-standing tall at 318m which is also the highest point of the Baltics.
 The observation tower is open to visitors, and an adult ticket costs EUR 4.